shijisohail/Code-Challenge/README.md

 # ETL Animal API

 A comprehensive FastAPI application designed to process and manage animal data with robust error handling, concurrency support, and production-ready features.
-This application serves as both a proxy API for external animal services and a data processing pipeline with transformation capabilities.
+This application follows a modular architecture with a proper service layer and implements true ETL (Extract-Transform-Load) principles for processing animal data in batches.

 ## Quick Start